Gnyblast/tase/README.md

 ### Version 1.0.0

-- Write unit and coverate tests for `log_service.zig`
-- Truncate
-  - Write Truncate feature and it's tests to `log_service.zig`
-  - Add Truncate container testing to `app-test-container` with all the requirements
-  - Update [config](app-test-container/master/config.yaml) to cover truncate for test
 - Create a builder for different CPU architectures and OS and implement a released inside

 ### Version 2.0.0